Does Jira have an AI agent? A complete guide

 For managing projects, Rovo can help you get things started faster.
 You can give it a big idea, and it'll help break it down into smaller tasks or user stories.
 It’s also handy for getting up to speed on a project by summarizing long comment threads, saving you from having to read every single update.

 When it comes to IT service management (ITSM), Rovo steps in as a virtual agent for your frontline support team.
 It connects to your knowledge base (mostly Confluence) to answer common questions.
 It can also automate simple, recurring requests like password resets or permissions for new software.
-The main goal here is to handle the easy Tier 1 tickets so your IT team can focus on tougher problems.
+The main goal here is to handle Tier 1 tickets effectively so your IT team can focus on tougher problems.

 Rovo also has some capabilities for AIOps, which can help your operations team by grouping related alerts together to cut down on notification noise and providing quick access to relevant info during an incident.